lerch-a/HaplotypR/docs/README.md

         --return_full_haplotypes
                 Pass this flag to return full haplotype sequences in the output (as opposed to just sequence of alleles that occur at identified snp positions).

+	--test_on=TEST_ON
+		Test pipeline on the first $test_on samples in the sample-demultiplexed directory.

         -v, --verbose
                 Run verbosely.